AndroidDevFall2020/WorkoutBuds/README.md

 #### Required Must-have Stories
 - [x] User can Sign Up
+- [x] User can click sign up button
 - [x] User can Login
 - [x] User can Logout
 - [x] User can view list of group chats
+- [x] User can click to navigate to group chat
-- [  ] User can chat in different group chats
+- [x] User can chat in different group chats
+- [x] User views a list of different posts
+- [x] User can view details of the chat
+- [x] User can tap to view chat details
 - [  ] User can view other's profiles
 - [  ] User can workout with others
 - [  ] User can view his profile